- Our Wander

 - Posts

-- China's 3C Power Bank Rule: Don't Get Yours Confiscated
+- China's CCC Power Bank Rule: Don't Get Yours Confiscated

-China's 3C Power Bank Rule: Don't Get Yours Confiscated
+China's CCC Power Bank Rule: Don't Get Yours Confiscated

-China’s airport security officials are now strictly enforcing a ban on any power bank that lacks an official "3C" (also known as CCC) safety certification, leading to widespread confiscations.
+From 28 Jun 2025, China’s airport security officials started strictly enforcing a ban on any power bank that lacks an official "CCC" (also known as 3C) safety certification, leading to widespread confiscations.
 The surprising part?
-Even a repute power bank made in China might be banned from flights within the country.
+Even a reputed brand power bank made in China will be banned from flights within the country.

 This blog is reader-supported.
 When you book or buy through the links on our site, we may earn an affiliate commission at no additional cost to you.
 Thank you for your support!